banzaicloud/koperator/README.md

 ## Documentation

-The detailed documentation of the Koperator project is available in the [Cisco Calisti documentation](https://docs.calisti.app/sdm/koperator/).
+For detailed documentation on the Koperator project, please visit the [Cisco Calisti documentation](https://docs.calisti.app/sdm/koperator/).

-## Support

-### Community support

-If you encounter problems while using Koperator that the documentation does not address, [open an issue](https://github.com/banzaicloud/koperator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://banzaicloud.com/invite-slack/).

-## Contributing
+## Issues and contributions

-If you find this project useful, help us:

-- Support the development of this project and star this repo! :star:
+We use GitHub to track issues and accept contributions.
+If you would like to raise an issue or open a pull request, please refer to our [contribution guide](./CONTRIBUTING.md).

-- If you use Koperator in a production environment, add yourself to the list of production [adopters](https://github.com/banzaicloud/koperator/blob/master/ADOPTERS.md).:metal: <br>
+If you use Koperator in a production environment, we encourage you to add yourself to the list of production [adopters](https://github.com/banzaicloud/koperator/blob/master/ADOPTERS.md).
-- Help new users with issues they may encounter :muscle:
-- Send a pull request with your new features and bug fixes :rocket:

-When you are opening a PR to Koperator the first time we will require you to sign a standard CLA.
-Check out the [developer docs](docs/developer.md).

 ## License